 And so we get to the legendary AThouse, owners are not there and they left the house management to some guest.
 It’s a bit crowded, but we can find a place for the tent.
 We are close to downtown, shower, washing machine, kitchen, and even a workspace to maintain the bikes, with tools and spare parts, everything you need!

-We spend the evening talking about the various travel experiences.
-It’s great to meet so many bicycle travellers at once!
+We spend the evening talking about various travel experiences.
+It’s great to meet so many bicycle travelers at once!

 Kyrgyzstan Independence Day